arxila/arxila-org/CONTRIBUTING.markdown

 About the documentation/articles you contribute
 -----------------------------------------------

-Note the following only applies to documentation/articles meant to be published at the AQUEN OSS website.
+Note the following only applies to documentation/articles meant to be published at the AQUEN website.

   - All documentation artifacts, including articles, must be written **in correct English**.
   - Your name and email will be displayed as *"author"* of any documentation artifacts you create.
   - Topic and text structure must be first discussed and agreed upon with the project members.
   - Project members may edit and make small changes to your texts --of which you will be informed-- before publishing them.
-  - Format and visual styles must adhere to the AQUEN OSS website standards, of which you will be informed by the project members.
+  - Format and visual styles must adhere to the AQUEN website standards, of which you will be informed by the project members.